robinweide/robinweide.github.io/index.md

 <img class="profile-picture" src="sherlock.jpg">

-Hi!
-I am a junior year student of B.E.
-Computer Science at Birla Institute of Technology and Science, Pilani.
+Hello!

-This is a jekyll based resume template.
-You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)
+My name is Robin and I am a computational biologist focussing on how and where DNA is folded.
+I apply and develop methods of genomic data science to solve questions regarding the folding of DNA and its regulatory promises.

 ## Research Interest